 Essential rules for successful cross-selling

-Now, before you start cross-selling your products, make sure you follow these five basic rules:
+Now, before you start cross-selling your products, make sure you follow these basic rules:

 - Don’t start cross-selling before you are ready.
 Make sure you have a wide range of products that can complement each other.
 For example, if you sell shoes, you will also need a stock of shoe care products or accessories.
 Well-functioning logistics are the key to your success.

 - Be ingenious: Do you propose free delivery if the basket is exceeding XX euros?
 When you propose cross-selling, remind your customer of this offer as this will be a good sales accelerator and increase your average basket.

 - The 25% rule: It is proven that a product you recommend will sell better if it does not exceed the total basket by more than 25 percent.
 For example, if the original order is €100, your cross-selling shouldn’t exceed that by more than €25.

 - Test on the best, roll out on the rest: Start by testing your cross-selling strategy on your best products.
 Once the results of your tests are satisfactory, expand them to the rest of your products.